inutakki/Indira_GotoWebinar_Rep1/README.md

 testScheduleWebinar - It depends on login method, if second method will run only test_Login_To_Citrix  method is successful, and it reads the data values from excel file using data provider.

 2. UIElements: Has one java File.
 Contains all the required UI element Ids.

 TODO: Further Automation possiblities:
 This project can be further enhanced by automating following test cases:

-1. Verify validation messages, if user doesn't provide the Title and decription, if those are mandatory fields and length limitations on those fields
+1. Verify validation messages, if user doesn't provide the Title and decription, if those are mandatory fields and length limitations on those fields.

 2. Verify selecting different options for occurs,webinar timezone, webinar language drop down and make sure  user selection appears correctly in the selection box and also after clicking on schedule button in my webinars page by data driven method using excel file.